- New Students

 - Any other document(s) required by your specific U.S. embassy/consulate's website

-- A list of social media platforms they have used within the previous five years, and their username(s) for each platform - passwords are not required and should not be provided; and
+- A list of social media platforms they have used within the previous five years, and their username(s) for each platform.
+Passwords are not required and should not be provided.

 - Their current email and phone number details, as well as a list of additional email addresses and phone numbers used in the previous five years.